-Management has considered subsequent events through October 22, 2015, the date which the financial statements were available to be issued.
+Management has considered subsequent events through October 31, 2017, the date which the financial statements were available to be issued.
 The financial statements include all events or transactions, including estimates, required to be recognized in accordance with generally accepted accounting principles.
-Management has determined there are no non-recognized subsequent events that require additional disclosure.